College of Education

 Bilingual Authorization Courses

-• ED 629 Culture and Education of Latinx Students: Examining the impact of historical, social, political and economic forces of Latinx students in the U.S. Developing an understanding of cultural influences on learning and creating culturally sustaining classrooms
+• ED 629 Culture and Education of Latiné Students: Examining the impact of historical, social, political and economic forces of Latiné students in the U.S. Developing an understanding of cultural influences on learning and creating culturally sustaining classrooms

 • ED 610 Methods and Inquiry for Bilingual Teachers: Developing knowledge of the effectiveness of bilingual education and bilingualism in the United States.
 Building knowledge of how to plan, develop, implement and assess standards.
 Developing knowledge of the influence of intercultural classroom climate, school community, and students’ individual linguistic, cultural, and immigration history on students’ participation.

-• ED 604A/B Bilingual Field Experience: Students will apply theoretical understandings regarding bilingual approaches for students and the adaptation of both curriculum and the environment to meet individual needs and abilities.
+• ED 604A/B Bilingual Clinical Experience: Students will apply theoretical understandings regarding bilingual approaches for students and the adaptation of both curriculum and the environment to meet individual needs and abilities.
 Includes observation, participation, planning and practice teaching (online and/or face-to-face) in K-6 or 6-12 bilingual public school classrooms.
-The field experience will include a total of ~20 hours of planning curriculum, meeting with students and a co-teacher, and creating lessons in Spanish for a bilingual classroom. *Students have the option of using their own classroom if they are part of a bilingual program and can work with a colleague to provide mentoring on their campus. *Field placement dates subject to change depending on local schools summer schedules.
+The clinical experience will include a total of 20 hours of planning curriculum, meeting with students and a co-teacher, and creating lessons in Spanish for a bilingual classroom. *Students have the option of using their own classroom if they are part of a bilingual program and can work with a colleague to provide mentoring on their campus. *School placement dates are subject dates subject to change depending on local schools' summer schools summer schedules.

 Bilingual Authorization Interest Form